thousandbrainsproject/monty_lab/dmc/configs/README.md

 The main output measure is accuracy and rotation error as a function of number of LMs.

-**TODO:**
-- Config builders for arbitrary numbers of LMs are not currently included in `dmc_eval_experiments.py`.
-- Comparable configs should be used to generate views for evaluated rotations to pass to ViT model for comparison.

 ## Figure 5: Rapid Inference with Model-Based Policies

 Consists of 3 experiments: